-Hindu temples, Dutch colonies and East coast sunrise views – an awesome package for a peaceful day in Denpasar.
-The capital of Bali province contains inscription of 10th century and a large collection of Balinese cultural artifacts.
-Home to the annual Bali Arts festival, Depensar has quite much to offer in terms of food, clothes and locally made products.
+Hindu temples, Dutch colonies, and East coast sunrise views – an awesome package for a peaceful day in Denpasar.
+The capital of Bali province contains inscriptions of the 10th century and a large collection of Balinese cultural artifacts.
+Home to the annual Bali Arts festival, Depensar has quite much to offer in terms of food, clothes, and locally made products.

 Image Source: Wikimedia Commons